Skip to content

 Have you ever experienced something like this before?

-I know happiness is a subjective experience, it’s difficult to describe because your happiness could not be mine, and my happiness could not be yours.
+I learnt that happiness is a subjective experience, it’s difficult to describe because each one of us experiences a different kind of happiness even at the same time, so my happiness can’t be yours.

 Could I read the happiness of the couple sitting next to me?
 They seemed pretty happy, laughing and talking together, cuddling to each other with sips of coffee and bites of muffins.